OCA/mis-builder/.github/pull_request_template.md

 ## Target branch

-MIS Builder is actively maintained for Odoo versions 9, 10, 11 and 12.
+MIS Builder is actively maintained for Odoo versions 14+.

-If your feature is applicable with the same implementation to all these versions, please target branch 10.0.
-Maintainers will port it to 9, 11 and 12 soon after merging.
+If your feature is applicable with the same implementation to all these versions, please condider targeting branch 14.0.

-In the rare cases your feature or implementation is specific to an Odoo version, then target the corresponding branch.
+If your feature or implementation is specific to an Odoo version, then target the corresponding branch.

 ## CLA